 Changes in appearance

-As your cat's health deteriorates, his physical appearance will change.
-While not necessarily a sign of imminent death, it is a clue that your cat's health has declined.
-The most obvious changes are dramatic weight loss and an unkempt appearance as your cat spends less time grooming himself.
+As your cat’s health deteriorates, their physical appearance can also change.
+While not necessarily a sign of imminent death, it is a clue that your cat’s health has declined.
+The most obvious changes are dramatic weight loss and an unkempt appearance as your cat spends less time grooming.

 We have already covered this above, some cats will hide, others can become quite clingy and want to be with their human or animal companion.